 Reviewing Test scores

 When you complete your test, be sure and print your score sheet.
 You will be prompted by the computer to do this at the end of your testing period.
 If you passed your test, the score sheet is your written proof that you have passed that specific exam.
 Please review the BOLD text on your score sheet for licensing information.
 If you failed your test, the score sheet will tell you which "Content Areas" you need to study.

 If you failed any of the tests, you may re-take that exam.

 Call Customer Service toll free (877) 533-2900 at Metro Institute to schedule a new testing time.

 Our Mission is to create and deliver excellent computer-based testing, vocational training, continuing education and consulting services worldwide.

 Mike Means, President

 Metro Institute has created a new feature for our Arizona OPM clients.
-All of our exams, training classes and ceu sessions can now be Scheduled Online.
+All of our exams can now be Scheduled Online.
 Browse the Calendar to find the right date and time for you then just click schedule online.
 All major credit cards are accepted through Paypal.
 This system will streamline the process of scheduling for the individual and companies that need to register multiple sessions at once.